gorkafraga/guidesbook/1-General tools/GUIDE_psychopy.md

 In our experiment there are blocks with stimuli presentation triggered by EEG signal, preprocessed in real time with Openvibe.
 This operation is captured in the  block 'signal check'.

 ## Troubleshooting
-### Connecting with OpenVibe outside the lab
+#### Connecting with OpenVibe outside the lab

 - To run a real time EEG outside the lab you need some 'fake' eeg data in Openvibe.
-You will need to first *run the openvibe script* until you see it *streaming simulated data*.
+You will need to first *run the openvibe script* (some debugging script running simulated data) until you see it *streaming simulated data*.

 - Then open Psychopy and run your experiment

-### Issues with version control
+#### Issues with version control
-- The Psychopy version control can cause problems:  you can trying leaving the option blank in the psychopy settings, instead of specifying a version
+The Psychopy version control can cause problems:  you can trying leaving the option blank in the psychopy settings, instead of specifying a version

-### Problems with python packages
+#### Problems with python packages
-- I had some problems with python packages that were needed for the experiment but were not installed in the LABS's PC. e.g., I needed xlsxwrite (error will be prompted in the log when running the experiment).
+I had some problems with python packages that were needed for the experiment but were not installed in the LABS's PC. e.g., I needed xlsxwrite (error will be prompted in the log when running the experiment).
 You can download the package and copying the content into the `libs` folder within your psychopy folder.
 When the psychopy scripts does `'import packagename'` it should then be able to load the package.

-### JS warnings in runner log
+#### JS warnings in runner log
 In R.Becker's scripts there may be some warnings related to JavaScript.
 Their source is not yet identified but the experiment was running well (the warnings were also there during previous data collection)